martinmulwa/printf/README.md

 - 13. Every time that I wanted to give up, if I saw an interesting textile, print whatever, suddenly I would see a collection #advanced

+- 14. Print is the sharpest and the strongest weapon of our party #advanced

+- 15. The flood of print has turned reading into a process of gulping rather than savoring #advanced

+- 16. All of the above functionality should work flawlessly #advanced